Frank Bruno: Personal life

 On 22 September 2003, Bruno was taken from his home near Brentwood in Essex by medical staff assisted by police officers, under the provisions of the Mental Health Act 1983.
 He was taken to Goodmayes Hospital in Ilford, where he underwent psychological and psychiatric tests.
 He had been suffering from depression for several months beforehand.
 He was later diagnosed as having bipolar disorder.
 On 9 October 2005, Bruno admitted that cocaine use, which began in 2000, had contributed to his mental health problems.
 Media coverage of Bruno's problems raised controversy, the principal accusations being gross intrusion and insensitivity.
 Particular criticism was aimed at The Sun, whose headline in the first editions the next day read "Bonkers Bruno Locked Up".
 Second editions retracted the headline and attempted to portray a more sympathetic attitude towards Bruno and mental health in general.
-As an attempt at atonement, the paper established a charity fund for people suffering from mental illness, although some mental health charities condemned The Sun's latter action that day as being grossly cynical in the light of the former.
+As an attempt at atonement, the paper established a charity fund for people suffering from mental illness, although some mental health charities condemned The Sun's latter action that day as being grossly hypocritical in the light of the former.
 On 24 February 2008, Bruno offered his support to former footballer Paul Gascoigne, who on 21 February had been sectioned under the Mental Health Act.
 Bruno also spoke on his own personal experiences in the mental health system at a conference run by Hari Sewell, on 22 June 2009.
 Bruno was sectioned again in 2012 and taken to St Andrew's Hospital in Northampton for five weeks.
-In December 2013, Bruno spoke to the Daily Mirror in support of their mental health campaign, stating: "Mental illness is a terrible thing to have to cope with but I’ve learnt it’s a fight you can win if you live your life the right way".
+In December 2013, Bruno spoke to the Daily Mirror in support of their mental health campaign, stating: "Mental illness is a terrible thing to have to cope with but I've learnt it's a fight you can win if you live your life the right way".

 In December 2005, Bruno announced that he was to become a father for the fourth time since finding new romance with old friend Yvonne Clydesdale.
 The couple, who first met five years previously at a health resort, began dating months after bumping into each other at a wine bar near his home.
 Yvonne gave birth to baby Freya on 10 May 2006.
 On 10 October 2006, Bruno and Clydesdale were jointly awarded £50,000 damages for libel against The People newspaper and publishers MGN in respect of false claims made about their relationship.
 In 2006, Bruno published an autobiography Frank: Fighting Back.
 It won the Best Autobiography category of the British Sports Book Awards.
 As of May 2012, Bruno was living in Glasgow with his new hairdresser girlfriend, Nina Coletta in the Gorbals area of the city.

-Bruno has joined the Get Close and Personal Platform to raise funds to support The Frank Bruno Foundation, dedicated to improving the mental health of men around the world.
-Bruno offers one-to-one video calls with anybody wanting to discuss issues related to mental health and Bruno's own journey.
+After retirement from boxing, Bruno has spent much of his time supporting The Frank Bruno Foundation, dedicated to improving the mental health of men around the world.

+In 2025, his daughter Rachel appeared as a contender in the second series of Gladiators, citing her father's sporting success as being the inspiration for her participating.